cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 At [work](https://meta.com) several years ago I received what at the time I thought was a pretty niche request.
-A team in the containers space was testing container teardown, and wanted to make sure that their software was robust to D state processes.
+A team in the containers space was testing container teardown, and wanted to make sure that their software was robust to D state processes holding things up.
 I gave them some ideas, they implemented it, and that was that.

+Fast forward to today, and I think I must have seen this request at least four or five times in the years since.
+Just as three examples that I can share:

+1. The aforementioned container teardown case;
+2. Integration testing for system monitoring tooling;
+3. The kernel team's diagnostics tool, which gathers stacks of D state tasks.

-Fast forward to today, and I think I must have seen this request at least four or five time in my time at the company, which suggests that while this may still be a niche request, there's clearly a noticeable void in readily accessible knowledge on the subject.
+This strongly suggests that while this may still be a highly specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject.
 Hopefully this article can improve that somewhat :-)

 ## Why would anyone want to test this?